interkosmos/fortran-xlib/README.md

 # f03xlib
-An `iso_c_binding` interface to xlib for Fortran 2003/2008.
+An `iso_c_binding` interface to Xlib for Fortran 2003/2008.
 See directory `examples/` for programmes utilising the interface.

 ## Build